dbish/aim/README.md

-# aim
+# AIm - the 90s meets AI

-AI instant messaging, chat with someone who will never be away
+AI instant messaging, chat with someone who will never be away.